South Korea at a Glance

 The South Korean Government

-The legislative branch is made up of the National Assembly or Kukhoe with 299 seats.
+The legislative branch is made up of the National Assembly or Kukhoe with 300 seats.
 The judicial branch, on the other hand, consists of the Supreme Court and the Constitutional Court.
 Supreme Court justices are appointed by the president and with the consent of the National Assembly.
-Justices of the Constitutional court are nominated by the National Assembly and by the Chief Justice of the court.
+Justices of the Constitutional Court are nominated by the National Assembly and by the Chief Justice of the court.

 Expats moving to South Korea will be happy to learn that this country does not only show a record high in growth and global integration.
 The government also continues to take measures to push the high-tech industrialized economy.
 Its system of close government and business ties as well as its directed credit and import restrictions have allowed South Korea to become one of the world’s largest economies.

-Even after the brief financial crisis by the end of the 20th century, moving to South Korea remains a good idea.
+Even after the brief financial crisis towards the end of the 20th century, moving to South Korea remains a good idea.
 The crisis led to greater openness towards foreign investments and imports.
 However, like any other country, South Korea faces various long-term challenges.
-These include a rapidly aging society, an inflexible labor market and an overdependence on manufacturing exports.
+These include a rapidly aging society, an inflexible labor market, and an overdependence on manufacturing exports.

 Upon moving to South Korea, you will soon find that temperatures vary considerably between midsummer and midwinter.
 You should prepare yourself for very hot and sticky weather in August and freezing cold weather in January and December.
 In addition, many expats who are used to a more moderate climate will be surprised by the heavy rainfalls during monsoon season in June and July.